lukethacoder/luke-secomb-simple/src/content/word_repo/2019-06-03-vs-code-workspaces.md

 #### What are Workspaces

 VS Code's Workspaces allow users to customise both the UI and functionality of the IDE at a project level.
-Workspaces settings override `User Settings`.
-Workspaces are useful for sharing project settings with other devs and allow for project specific functionality and customisations.
+Workspaces settings override `User Settings` and are useful for sharing project settings with other devs and allow for project specific functionality and customisations.

 To open Workspace Settings use the shortcut `Ctrl+,`.
 You can either edit the settings using the UI on this view or click the `{ }` in the top right corner to edit the `JSON` file.